 A person who provides support or care for a cancer patient is considered a “caregiver.”
 A caregiver may be a spouse, family member, or a close friend to the patient.

-Moving forward, Allen will need all the support he can get as he approaches his first treatment for stage 2 pleural mesothelioma.
+Moving forward, Allen will need all the support he can get as he approaches the fourth stage in his journey; treatment for pleural mesothelioma.